bpoulaindev/turbo-list/README.md

 ## Useful Commands

-*   `pnpm install`: Install dependencies across the entire monorepo.
+*   `npm install`: Install dependencies across the entire monorepo.
-*   `pnpm dev`: Run the development server for both apps (backend and frontend).
+*   `npm run dev`: Run the development server for both apps (backend and frontend).
-*   `pnpm build`: Build the frontend and backend for production.
+*   `npm run build`: Build the frontend and backend for production.
 Use this command before deploying.

 Remember to replace placeholder values in the `.env` files with your actual credentials.